ItzLoghotXD/GameMenu/README.md

   # https://raw.githubusercontent.com/ItzLoghotXD/GameMenu/main/Materials.txt)
   display_name: '&aServer Menu &7(Right Click)'   # The display name of this item
   lore:   # Lore(s) of this item
     - '&7View all of your Server'
     - '&7progress, including your Skills,'
     - '&7Collections, Recipes, and more!'
     - ''
     - '&eClick to open'

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#
 # | SERVER MENU/GUI SETTINGS                 |
 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#
 menu:
   slots: 54   # Total number of slots in the gui (if you enter any number which is not divisible by 9
-  # it will auto adjust it)
+  # it will auto adjust it. minimum valid number is 9 and maximum is 54)
   title: '&aServer Menu'   # The title of this menu
   items:   # You can set items here which will be in the menu
     # Some example items
     Report_Island_Name:
       material: ANVIL   # The material which will be displayed in the menu for this item
       slot: 8   # The number of slot in which the item will be
+      amount: 1   # The Amount of items in a slot
+      glow: false   # Whether the item glow or not
       display_name: '&aReport Island Name'   # The display name of this item
       lore:   # Lore(s) of this item
         - '&7You can report this island'
         - '&7if you think it has an'
         - '&7in appropriate name.'
         - ''
         - '&eClick to Report it!'
       commands:   # The list of commands which will be executed when the player will right/left click on it
         # (It has a built-in command 'CLOSE' which will close the menu and if you put 'CONSOLE: ' in before
         # any command it will execute it as console else player)
+        - 'CONSOLE: say edit the config.yml file in the plugin/GameMenu folder'
+        - 'CONSOLE: say Visit me at paper hangar: https://hangar.papermc.io/ItzLoghotXD/GameMenu'
+        - 'CONSOLE: say Visit me at modrinth: https://modrinth.com/plugin/game-menu'
-          - 'CONSOLE: say replace this with actual command'
+        - 'CONSOLE: say Visit me at spigot: https://www.spigotmc.org/resources/gamemenu.122426'
-          - 'CONSOLE: say or edit config.yml'
+        - 'CONSOLE: say or found any issue then report it here: https://github.com/ItzLoghotXD/GameMenu/issues'
     Crafting_Table:
       material: CRAFTING_TABLE
       slot: 31
+      amount: 1
+      glow: false
       display_name: '&aCrafting Table'
       lore:
         - '&7Opens the Crafting Grid.'
         - ''
         - '&eClick to open!'
       commands:
+        - 'CONSOLE: say edit the config.yml file in the plugin/GameMenu folder'
+        - 'CONSOLE: say Visit me at paper hangar: https://hangar.papermc.io/ItzLoghotXD/GameMenu'
+        - 'CONSOLE: say Visit me at modrinth: https://modrinth.com/plugin/game-menu'
-          - 'CONSOLE: say replace this with actual command'
+        - 'CONSOLE: say Visit me at spigot: https://www.spigotmc.org/resources/gamemenu.122426'
-          - 'CONSOLE: say or edit config.yml'
+        - 'CONSOLE: say or found any issue then report it here: https://github.com/ItzLoghotXD/GameMenu/issues'
     CLOSE:
       material: BARRIER
       slot: 49
       display_name: '&4Close'
       commands:
         - 'CLOSE'
 ```

 Save the changes and reload the plugin by typing `/gamemenu reload` in the console to apply the new configuration.